Study on the Sustainability of the bYo Yoga Mat

 The Study Setting

-In addition to CO₂, there are other greenhouse gases (including methane and nitrous oxide) whose impact on the warming of the Earth’s atmosphere is converted into the equivalent amount of CO₂ so that the warming effect of a mixture of greenhouse gases can be expressed as a single number.
+In addition to CO₂, there are other greenhouse gases (including methane and nitrous oxide) whose effect on the warming of the Earth’s atmosphere is converted into the equivalent amount of CO₂, so that the warming effect of a mixture of greenhouse gases can be expressed as a single number.

 This value is referred to as CO₂e, which we also used as the basis for the study’s findings.
 All stages of production were taken into account, from employees’ commutes to work, to energy consumption at the workplace, the materials used, and the shipping of finished goods.

-In addition, emissions from yoga mats made of various materials—such as PVC, TPE, latex, and cork—were measured and compared to those of the bYo yoga mat.
+In addition, emissions from yoga mats made of various materials—such as PVC, TPE, latex, and cork—were compared to those of the bYo yoga mat.
 The country of manufacture was taken into account.
-When multiple sources provided conflicting emission values of the same type, the value that was demonstrably more harmful or had a smaller positive impact was used, and this was explained accordingly.
-All values are cited with references for verification.
+When different sources provided emission values of the same type, the value that was demonstrably shown to have a greater negative or lesser positive impact was used, and this was explained accordingly.
+All values are listed with source citations for reference.

 Properties of Cork